Disappointing Revelations

 You get the picture

 I grew up in a house with this dude.
 This is a person that taught me things.
-I think, in the recent post about my work and culture shocks, some early childhood things I did and felt were planted into my brain by him.
+I think, in the recent post about my work and culture shocks., some early childhood things I did and felt were planted into my brain by him.
 And that hurts.
 And here’s where I will talk about what I mentioned in the reminder; when my dad talks about work, he also talks about the people of colour that work there as well.
 These are most likely people from former Dutch colonies, like Suriname and the nearby islands.
 The fact that they laugh at the names he and his white co-workers have for them.
 When I was younger and hearing these stories, I didn’t make much of it.
 But now, thinking back, the (most likely) only reason they were laughing along was because if they showed any other response, they would have been shunned.
 It would have “just been a joke” “why are you so bad at taking a joke” “I was just kidding.”
 We all know the kind.
 These people were hurt, probably on a daily basis, by the people working closest to them and probably couldn’t share a whole lot about themselves without fear of ridicule.

 Getting older has its advantages but thinking back on certain memories in different light, after learning new information, it’s confusing.
 As a child your parents can do no wrong, besides not let you stay up a little later to finish your game/episode.
 They are all you know.
 They are your compass, your right and wrong, your guide through good and bad, your handbook through social situations.
 Finding out that your parents’ compasses pointed completely different ways, and one of them straight up broke a couple of years ago is an odd realization that I haven’t fully processed yet.